zchef2k/zacdurham.com/cv.md

 **Kayser-Roth Corporation**
 *October 2010 – October 2013*
 - Develop and maintain business automation across mainframe, Windows, and Linux environments
+- Provide system support for business and manufacturing applications
 - Produce reports for users in multiple business and functional areas
-- Provide system support for Oracle-based back office and plant floor applications

 ## EDUCATION
 ### Bachelor of Science, Information Systems and Operations Management